chacachiene/StackOverFlowSurvey/README.md

-This is a assignment of Bigdata subject at HCMUT.
+This is an assignment of Bigdata subject at HCMUT.
+It focuses on mining data from Stackoverflow survey with nearby 100.000 programmers on over the world.
+Though it, we can understand the factors that can affect their salary.
 The presentation can be found at: https://www.youtube.com/watch?v=HDACmRp2o5w&t=98s